typescript-eslint/typescript-eslint/packages/website/blog/2024-07-31-announcing-typescript-eslint-v8.md

 ### Updated Configuration Rules

 Every new major version of typescript-eslint comes with changes to which rules are enabled in the preset configurations and with which options.
-Because this release also includes a reworking of the configurations themselves, the list of changes is too large to put in this blog post.
-Instead see the table in [Changes to configurations for 8.0.0](https://github.com/typescript-eslint/typescript-eslint/discussions/8914) for a full list of the changes.
+See the table in [Changes to configurations for 8.0.0](https://github.com/typescript-eslint/typescript-eslint/discussions/8914) for more context on the changes.

 Please do try out the new rule configurations presets and let us know in that discussion!